Kristina01111000/WordPressTheme/README.md

 	- put in first module
 	 	- 5 question quiz for it
 	- change header pages titles to dark green
+	- change header right pages to link to courses

 To do: